 Description

 A rustic and flavorful sourdough bread made with a live starter, flour, water, and salt.
 This classic artisan loaf has a golden crust, soft and airy interior, and a subtle tangy flavor.
-Perfect for toast, sandwiches, or simply enjoying fresh with butter.
+Great for toast, sandwiches, or just slathering with butter and eating straight up.

 Ingredients